adelphi-ed-tech/au-courses/content/com-301/markers-lab.md

     the code to understand how it works.
 Use your browser's developer tools to "inspect" (try right-clicking) a map pop-up and figure out how to change the css of the pop-up.
-For example, using the Leaflet CSS class names, you might add styles to your css to override the padding, border-radius, background color, or opacity.
+For example, using the Leaflet CSS class names, you might add styles to your css to override the width, padding, border-radius, background color, or opacity.